-The Company leases its principal executive offices in Newark, California, under a non-cancelable operating lease that expires in October 2021.
+The Company leases its principal executive offices in Newark, California, under a non-cancelable operating lease that expires inOctober 2021.
 This lease does not have significant rent escalation holidays, concessions, leasehold improvement incentives, or other build-out clauses.
 Further, the lease does not contain contingent rent provisions or renewal options.
-Our lease includes both lease (e.g., fixed payments including rent, taxes, and insurance costs) and non-lease components (e.g., common-area or other maintenance costs), which are accounted for as a single lease component as we have elected the practical expedient to group lease and non-lease components for all leases.
-Upon adoption of Topic 842 on January 1, 2019, the Company recognized an operating lease right-of-use asset of \$0.9 million and a corresponding lease lability of \$0.9 million, using a discount rate of 6%, which reflects the Company's incremental borrowing rate for a similar asset and similar term as of the date of adoption.
-The operating lease cost recognized for the three months ended March 31, 2020 and 2019 was \$0.1 million for each period.
+This lease includes both lease components (e.g., fixed payments including rent, taxes, and insurance costs) and non-lease components (e.g., common-area or other maintenance costs), which are accounted for as a single lease component as the Company has elected the practical expedient to group lease and non-lease components for all leases.
+Upon adoption of Topic 842 on January 1, 2019, the Company recognized an operating lease right-of-use asset of \$0.9 million and a corresponding lease liability of \$0.9 million, using a discount rate of 6%, which reflects the Company's incremental borrowing rate for a similar asset and similar term as of the date of adoption.